bagcheap/airflow/readme.md

 1. Warnings show up as you are running pip as a root.
 Haven't resolved it.
 2. Warnings on missing apt-utils can be ignored.
-3. Hardwired for Aitflow 1.10.14!
+3. Hardwired for Airflow 1.10.14!
 You need to edit the files to advance versions (including constraints file URL in Dockerfile)